Cypress Labradoodles

 Behaviour and socialisation

-Our puppies are raised in our loving home as part of the family.
-They are exposed to every day home activities and noises.
+Puppy Culture: * Our puppies are raised in our loving home using Puppy Culture methods such as Early Neurological Stimulation from 3 -16 days of age. * They are exposed to every day home activities and noises.
 They are socialised with our toddler, other dogs, family and friends.
-We take the time to provide individual care and attention to each of our puppies and begin Early Neurological Stimulation…
+Crate & Toilet Training: While the…

 paw print in heart above hand line drawing